-See, this is the kind of crap that irritates me.
+UGH!
+This is the kind of crap that really grinds my gears.
 A half-ass story twisting the Terminator timeline yet again is just a transparent excuse for a Wolfenstein clone feeding off the popular film license.
 It’s another weak attempt to make a strictly rote game more appealing by giving it a recognizable name.
 Is this really needed?
 The game’s not even close to what was in the movies!
 It’s like they expect Terminator fans to just pick up anything with a metal skeleton stamped on the front and not even… wait a minute.
 Why am I holding this game?
 You mean I bought thi…?
 DAMMIT, they tricked me again!

 The latest stop in my lackadaisical quest to play all things Terminator is Terminator: Rampage – Bethesda’s fourth game about the ruby-eyed robot terrors, and easily the least inspired.
 Riding the wave of Wolf3D’s success, Rampage is a mostly gimmicky attempt to merge the most popular license in BethSoft’s stable with the hottest new gameplay style on the PC.
 So, corridor crawls aplenty await, while your faceless soldier avatar rips apart significantly weakened Terminators (they’re scrapped together using modern day parts, you see) with a variety of military weapons.
 Nothing more substantial is offered, and even the most fanatical of Terminator fans will certainly find more enjoyment out of one of Bethesda’s other attempts.

-In this version of the Terminator timeline, SkyNet is faced with impending defeat and responds by shooting an orbital pod into the past.
+Acting as a direct sequel, SkyNet is faced with impending defeat from your actions in Terminator 2029, and responds by shooting an orbital pod into the past.
 That pod lands in the 1990s and delivers the “Meta-Node” – a hulking mega-T-800 that carries all of SkyNet’s blueprints and schemes in its CPU.
 After capturing NORAD’s Cheyenne Mountain complex and eliminating everyone inside, it sets about repurposing the shielded bunker to build SkyNet anew.

 You arrive as a solo future commando out to crawl the labyrinthine complex, fight SkyNet/Meta-Node’s minions, and cobble together a prototype “VTEC” plasma rifle that will allow you to zap the Node into dust.
 It’s a pretty silly plot, and setting it inside an enormous indoor military bunker plays to the strengths of Wolf3D-esque rendering tech, and not necessarily anything identifiable to The Terminator.
 But, to be fair, the plot’s not significantly more hokey than one about sending a robot assassin back through time to kill the mother of your enemy’s leader.